knative/docs/CONTRIBUTING.md

   first set of PRs.
 Examples:

   - What was difficult for you?
-  - Did you stumble on something because the steps weren’t clear?
+  - Did you stumble on something because the steps weren't clear?
   - Was a dependency not mentioned?

 ## Working group meetings